AdobeDocs/experience-manager-65.en/help/communities/using/deploy-communities.md

         * `<author-aem-install-dir>/crx-quickstart/launchpad/felix/bundle21/data`

-    * copy the hmac and master files
+    * copy the hmac and primary node files

 * for each target AEM instance